italoosorio/SilkBuilder-Doc/how_to/content_template.md

 ## Logical Data Rendering

-It is possible to show/hide HTML tags in a template using JavaScrip logica statements.
-For this is necessary to use the CSS class *silk-if* and the the property *data-if* to set the logica criteria.
+It is possible to show/hide HTML tags in a template using JavaScrip logical statements.
+For this, it is necessary to use the CSS class *silk-if* and the property *data-if* to set the rational criteria.

 In the example below the DIV containing the *firstName* will only be rendered if the property *age* is more than 10.